Solar Input Available for Travel Trailers

 Solar panels on a motorhome.
 Pic: courtesy Solar Energy Products

-Solar input available for caravans – Peak Sun Hours
+Solar input available for travel trailers – Peak Sun Hours

 In practice even the best commercial solar panels are only about 22% efficient.
 Most are 14-20%, furthermore there are heat and other losses.
-Solar input available for caravans is thus (currently) about 70-120 watts/metre² of surface area.
+Solar input available for travel trailers is thus (currently) about 70-120 watts/metre² of surface area.

 The daily solar input is thus 70-120 watt hours times the daily Peak Sun Hours for each metre² of solar panel area.
 In other words it’s about 70% of that claimed in most sales promotion.